Hail Damage Roofing Services

 Checking Your Roof After a Hail Storm

-The best, and safest, way for you to check your roof after a hail storm is with a visual inspection.
+One of the safest ways to check your roof after a hail storm is with a visual inspection.
 You can usually do this by walking around the perimeter of your home.
 If anything seems out of place or looks as if it’s sagging, there may be a problem.
 We recommend you go into your attic to check for signs of internal damage, as well.

 It is also important to document storm conditions as soon as it is safe to do so.
 Taking photos of hailstones, visible exterior damage, downed debris, and interior signs such as ceiling stains or damp insulation can strengthen your claim later.
 Weather reports showing hail size and storm timing may also support professional assessments.